mlambert125/new-java-curriculum/content/git-collab/_index.md

 Remember to communicate with your collaborators about the workflow and guidelines for contributing to the project to ensure a smooth collaboration process.

+### Check for Understanding

+- What are the steps to add a collaborator to a GitHub repository?

+    Answer: Navigate to the repository on GitHub, click on the "Settings" tab, select "Collaborators" from the left sidebar, click "Add people", select the user from the dropdown list, and click "Add collaborator".

+- What must a user do to gain access to a repository after being added as a collaborator?

+    Answer: The user must accept the email invitation sent by GitHub to gain access to the repository.

 ## Feature Branch Workflow

 A common workflow for collaborating on a Git project is the feature branch workflow.
 In this